Trevor Davison

-Trevor Davison (born 20 August 1992) is an English professional rugby union player who plays as a prop for Northampton Saints in the Premiership Rugby.
+Trevor Davison (born 20 August 1992) is an English professional rugby union player who plays as a prop for Premiership Rugby club Northampton Saints.

 Club career

 Davison joined Newcastle Falcons in the summer of 2017 from boyhood club Blaydon RFC, for whom he made over 100 appearances where he developed under Micky Ward.
 Making 23 first team appearances in his debut season, 13 of which came in the Premiership, Davison was part of the Falcons side which defeated Northampton Saints in front of a club record crowd of 30,174 at St James' Park.

-In 2018-19, he started in the Champions Cup home games against Edinburgh Rugby and Toulon.
-Helping the Falcons to promotion from the RFU Championship in 2019-20, Davison scored two tries in 17 appearances during the 2020-21 campaign.
+In 2018-19, Davison started in the Champions Cup home games against Edinburgh Rugby and Toulon.
+Helping the Falcons to promotion from the RFU Championship in 2019–20, Davison scored two tries in 17 appearances during the 2020-21 campaign.

-Davidson left Newcastle Falcons on the 14th of March 2023 to Join Northampton Saints.
+On 14 March 2023, Davison left Newcastle to join Premiership rivals Northampton Saints with immediate effect prior to the completion of the 2022–23 season.
+At the end of that campaign he started in the play–off elimination against Saracens.

+In his first full season at the club Davison started in the 2023–24 Premiership Rugby final which saw Northampton defeat Bath to become league champions.
+The following season Davison played in the 2025 European Rugby Champions Cup final at the Millennium Stadium as Northampton lost to Bordeaux Bègles to finish runners up.

 International career

 Having represented England Counties on multiple overseas tours, Davison was included in the senior England squad by coach Eddie Jones in June 2021.
 On 4 July 2021 Davison made his Test debut off the bench in a victory over the United States at Twickenham.
-Later that year he won his second cap when he featured against Australia.
+Later that year during the autumn internationals he won his second cap when he played against Australia.

+Davison was included in the England squad for their 2025 summer tour.
+He made an international appearance for the first time in four years when he played in their last fixture of the tour against the United States.